nus-bt3103-group-7/hawk-eye/README.md

 A web app dashboard for Singapore MRT breakdown overview (prototype).

 # Credits and Acknowledgement
 This app is created for the BT3103 project.
-The contributor of this project are:
+The contributors of this project are:

 * [Alohahazyx](https://github.com/Alohahazyx)
 * [Shadowsong27](https://github.com/Shadowsong27)